m0ngr31/kanzi/README.md

 You can do this easily from the command line: `heroku config:set KODI_ADDRESS='your_ip_or_dynamic_address' KODI_PORT='kodi_port' KODI_USERNAME='kodi_username' KODI_PASSWORD='kodi_password' --app app-name-and-number`.
 Changing of course for your settings.
 You can also use the settings page on your Heroku app to add these.

-You can also alternatively store configuration in a file called `.env` which you need to create yourself from a copy of `.env.wsgi`

 Now run `git remote add heroku https://git.heroku.com/your_apps_name_and_number.git`.
 This command will allow heroku to deploy new code based on what is in your directory.

 Next, run `git push heroku master`.
 This will push the code to Heroku and deploy the server!